Hugh Baird College

-Hugh Baird College is an Ofsted outstanding college and University Centre situated in Merseyside, England.
+Hugh Baird College is a college and university centre in Merseyside, England.
 It is one of the largest providers of education and training in the area, delivering over 300 courses to more than 5,000 students.
 The college offers courses from entry Level to Level 3, T-levels, A-levels, apprenticeships and university-level courses, foundation degrees and degrees.

 On 1 December 2017, following Sefton Council approval and support, South Sefton College in Litherland became part of Hugh Baird College.
-South Sefton College was renamed as Hugh Baird College's South Sefton Campus and it is home to the college's dedicated Sixth Form Centre and houses its A-level provision.
-This centre was renamed to Sefton Sixth Form College on 1 August 2023.
+South Sefton College was renamed as Hugh Baird College's South Sefton Campus.
+The college's sixth form is based there.
+This centre was renamed Sefton Sixth Form College on 1 August 2023.